oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/plug-pdb/plug-pdb.md

 ## Introduction

-This lab shows how to create a new Pluggable Database (PDB) in a Container Database (CDB) by plugging in an unplugged PDB from Oracle Enterprise Manager Cloud Control (EM).
+This lab shows how to create a new Pluggable Database (PDB) in a Container Database (CDB) by plugging in an unplugged PDB using Oracle Enterprise Manager Cloud Control (EM).

+ > **Note**: You can create a new PDB by plugging in an unplugged PDB either back to the same container or into another container.

 Estimated time: 15 minutes